TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqldw/dw-scoping-availabilityandconnectivity-errorconnectingtomydatabase.md

             "id": "dw_scoping_availability_error",
             "order": 2,
             "controlType": "textbox",
-            "displayLabel": If an error was displayed, what was the error message?", "required": false
+            "displayLabel": "If an error was displayed, what was the error message?", "required": false
         },
         {